aboldguess/Quilter/README.md

 - Server uses Express with Helmet and Pino for security and logging
 - Configurable host/port and production mode

+## Server-side Persistence
+State is shared across all clients and stored on the server.

+- The server writes `data/patchwork_state.json`, creating it on first run.
+- `GET /api/state` returns the current `nextId`, `pieceLibrary` and `purchasedPieces`.
+- `POST /api/state` accepts a JSON body with the same fields and persists it to disk.

+Deleting the JSON file resets the application to a clean slate on the next server start.

 ## Setup
 ### Linux / Raspberry Pi
 ```bash